dortania/OpenCore-Install-Guide/ktext.md

 * [WhateverGreen](https://github.com/acidanthera/WhateverGreen/releases)(<span style="color:red">Required</span>)
   * Used for graphics patching, DRM fixes, board ID checks, framebuffer fixes, etc; all GPUs benefit from this kext.
-  * Note the SSDT-PNLF.dsl file included is only required for laptops and AIOs, see [Getting started with ACPI](https://dortania.github.io/Getting-Started-With-ACPI/) for more info
+  * Note the SSDT-PNLF.dsl file included is only required for laptops and AIOs, see [Getting Started with ACPI](https://dortania.github.io/Getting-Started-With-ACPI/) for more info
   * Requires Mac OS X 10.6 or newer

 ### Audio